-During the year, the Board called 19 special board meetings to focus on the following items:
+During the year, the Board called 4 special board meetings to focus on the following

-- Dealt with the impact on the group's businesses resulting from the loss of Clough. - Disposal of shareholding in Bombela Concession Company. - DOCA to regain control of RUC. - SA Debt refinancing. - Received regular updates on the closure of the Middle East operations.
+- Dealt with the impact on the group's businesses resulting from the loss of Clough and RUC. - DOCA to regain control of RUC. - SA Debt deleveraging and refinancing. - Received updates on the closure of the Middle East operations.